 We have developed a system that allows you to save a lot of money while having the high end look of custom edge profiles, sink cutouts pre-cut that may be a little challenging for a new DIY enthusiast and a wide range of wood species and construction methods to choose from.

 So what’s left for you to do?
 Here’s where the savings come in.
 It will come planed flat both top and bottom and cut to final size but it’s up to you to finish sand and seal the countertop you choose.
 Obviously, you do the actual installation which is simple enough for even the rank amateur (see video below).
 J. Aaron will also provide the information you need to do a professional quality job.

 If you do opt for J. Aaron wood kitchen countertops you’ll have lots of decisions to make.
 Wood species, edge profiles and thickness are the first considerations, but there’s more.
 As with full custom countertops, you have the choice of plank construction which uses the widest dimension of the board and shows off the grain of the wood to its best advantage.
 This is the most economical but you can opt for the end grain or edge grain which means the wood pieces are laminated together to show these aspects.
 Because these are more labor intensive and require more wood the price goes up.
-Our main website goes over all of this in detail but here are some key links.
+Our Design Options go over them in detail.

 Everybody likes to save money and lots of us love to roll up our sleeves and get hands-on with our home improvement projects.
 Wood countertops are a classic choice to add beauty and warmth to any style of kitchen.
 But, it’s an investment and can be a little intimidating.

 So here’s the breakdown on two great options.